eltonokada/be-tech-assessment/README.md

 This project utilizes RSpec for testing.
 Execute the tests by running the `rspec` command.

 ## Challenges
-The primary challenge encountered during this project was crafting an accurate query to handle instances of overlapping sessions.
+The main challenge in this project was developing a precise query to manage overlapping sessions.
+To address this, I implemented a custom validator, `OverlappingSessionsValidator`, which contains a query specifically designed to handle such scenarios.
+You can find this validator in `app/validators/overlapping_sessions_validator.rb`.

 ## Potential Improvements
 - **Race Condition Management**: Consider the use of Mutex to prevent scenarios where a new session is created during an overlapping time, post-validation.